 Yes.
-Nothing changes as long as you, the transferor, is living.
-You are still the full owner; which means that you must continue to maintain the property and pay the taxes unless you have deferred them.
+Nothing changes as long as you, the transferor, are living.
+You are still the full owner, meaning you must continue maintaining the property and paying the taxes unless you have deferred them.
 You can even sell the property if you need to do so.
-The beneficiary would receive nothing at the time of your death if the property has been sold.
+The beneficiary would receive nothing at your death if the property has been sold.

 What if I have a will?
 How does a TODD affect my will?

 A TODD will rule; it governs over the will.
-If your will states Property A goes to my daughter and the TODD names son as the beneficiary of Property A, son will be the new owner regardless of which of the two documents was executed first.
+If your will states Property A goes to “my daughter” and the TODD names “my son” as the beneficiary of Property A, your son will be the new owner regardless of which of the two documents was executed first.
 Property A’s title can transfer without the need for probate.

 Can a TODD be executed for any real estate?